 What are you looking for?

-To get an idea of the kind of work we like, we recommend reading some of our books—which you can purchase from our online shop, find or order into your local bookseller, or read for free at the National Poetry Library.
+To get an idea of the kind of work we like, we recommend reading some of our books—which you can purchase from our online shop, find or order into your local bookseller, or read for free at the National Poetry Library—or coming to one of our events.

-A pamphlet is typically up to around 36 pages in book form (25-30 pages of A4), and is often a poet’s first solo publication – a chance to share their voice with the world and grow their audience before diving in with a full collection – although established poets also use the pamphlet form, often to experiment with a theme, or to present a concentrated, cohesive project with a quick(ish) turnaround.
+A pamphlet is typically up to around 36 pages in book form (25-30 pages of A4), and is often (but not always) a poet’s first solo publication—a chance to share their voice with the world and grow their audience before diving in with a full collection.
+Established poets also use the pamphlet form, often to experiment with a theme, or to present a concentrated, cohesive project with a quick(ish) turnaround.
+It’s fine if your manuscript is currently longer than this, as long as you’re happy for it to be cut down during editing.
+If your book is over 50 pages, consider submitting it to our full collections submissions instead.

 A collection is typically 60-100+ pages in book form (around 50+ pages of A4) and usually follows several years of writing, a history of publication in magazines, journals, anthologies or pamphlets / chapbooks, and a history of presenting your work at live readings and events.